5 Lessons I’ve Learnt From Facing My Fears And Practising My Social Skills

 However, it can help you acquire qualities that will make you interesting to others.
 Experiences give you topics to talks about, which is essential for connecting with others.

 The Importance Of Making An Effort

 Social skills require confidence.
 That’s why people that have social anxiety often feel they’re incapable of thriving in social situations.

 Indeed, they may not be used to social situations, or miss some social cues here and there, but that doesn’t make them socially inept.

 The mind has a way of making us feel inadequate even in situations where we may have shown competence before.

 For instance, a talented musician that has social anxiety may fear that they might be judged the next time they step on stage even though they’ve been applauded for their stellar performances in the past.

 Psychologists refer to this kind of thinking as mental filter - a cognitive distortion that leads one to focus on the negative aspects of a situation and filter out all the positive ones.

 I was able to get rid of this distortion by exposing myself to more situations and making an effort to engage irrespective of how I felt.
-This made me realise that I had been going about things the wrong way.
+This made me realize that I had been going about things the wrong way.